AlanyTan/nestjs-template/README.md

 To run the tests in Codespaces, you need a machine with 8G+ of RAM.
 The default machine with 4G RAM will intermittently result in error "terminated" when running Jest.

-## Visual Studio Code launching

-You can also run the service and the tests using the VS Code launch configurations in `.vscode/launch.json` under the _Run and Debug_ menu.

 ### Code related scripts

 Run TypeScript formatter and linter before committing: